 As our arrival at the hotel was a little later than initially expected due to a cancelled flight which resulted in the minor fact that it had taken us about 12 hours to get there (as opposed to the scheduled 4 hours), we thought it best to retreat to our Spa suite.
 We were on the 7th floor and our 2 balconies had views over the resort’s golf course and each side we had the mountain views that only a location like this can provide.
 The services were efficient, the TV’s (yes plural as there are 3 in the suite) are Bang & Oulfsen, the shower can be used as a steam room, the bath can be a spa, the beds are movable and the stiffness of the mattress can be adjusted to ease those aches and pains and the lights are dimmable to create a calm ambiance.

 After a great night sleep, we woke as fresh as daisies, ready for a day of treatments.
-We started our 1 day therapeutic relaxation programme with a private pilates personal training session and having not done this before, it certainly highlighted my lack of subtlety, flexibility and general fitness.
+We started our 1 day therapeutic relaxation programme with a private pilates personal training session and let me tell you, it will make you lose weight fast and having not done this before, it certainly highlighted my lack of subtlety, flexibility and general fitness.
 This said, it was hugely satisfying and if we had the time we would do it on a regular basis (as God knows, we, or more specifically I, need it).

 Following a short tea break (well thermal water break to re-hydrate after the workout we’d just had), it was on to a “Sequoia ceremony” massage.
 This is an hour and a half massage from top to toe, or in this case, toe to top as it starts with a relaxing foot bath and foot massage.
 I wish I could tell you more about it but I think that I spent most of the 90 minute session asleep and dreaming of the mountains and if it was that relaxing, that has to be a good thing.
 To be honest, it was excellent.